ASZM101/playwright-scrapers/README.md

     (Replace `MAX_COLLEGES` and `PATH/TO/CUSTOM_CONFIG.yaml`, and choose either `--headless` or `no-headless`)

 5. Wait for the script to finish running, and open the `colleges_data.csv` file to review all of the scraped colleges

+## Job Seeker

+Discover **jobs** on [LinkedIn](https://www.linkedin.com/) (a platform with an extensive database of job listings) by using the `job_seeker.py` script to:

+1. Log in to your account on LinkedIn

+2. Apply search parameters to filter the results

+3. Scrape job details, storing the data in a CSV file

+### Technical Requirements

+Before running this program, ensure you have the following installed:

+- Python 3.x

+- `playwright-sync` library

+- `scrapy` library

+- `pandas` library

+- `rich` library

+- `click` library

+### How to Run

+1. Clone this repository, and open it in your favorite IDE

+2. Open the `jobs_config.yaml` file in the `job_seeker` directory, and prepare this configuration file with your [LinkedIn](https://www.linkedin.com/) login credentials and desired search parameters using the provided template

+3. Open a terminal or command prompt, and navigate to the `job_seeker` directory of the cloned repository

+4. Run the `job_seeker.py` script with the following command:

+    ```bash
+    python3 job_seeker.py
+    ```

+    By default, the maximum jobs scraped is 5, the configuration file path is `jobs_config.yaml`, and the program runs in headless mode.

+    If you want to specify the maximum number of jobs to scrape, the path to the YAML configuration file, and/or whether the program runs in headless mode, run the following command:

+    ```bash
+    python3 job_seeker.py --max MAX_JOBS --config PATH/TO/CUSTOM_CONFIG.yaml --headless/--no-headless
+    ```

+    (Replace `MAX_JOBS` and `PATH/TO/CUSTOM_CONFIG.yaml`, and choose either `--headless` or `--no-headless)

+5. Wait for the script to finish running, and open the `jobs_data.csv` file to review all of the scraped jobs

 ## Scholarship Finder